rauhs/klang/README.md

       `(~logger ~nslv-td ~@msg))))

-;; Note that while writing macros you may need some figwheel restarts in case of ;; crashes.
+;; Note that while writing macros you may need some figwheel restarts in case of ;; crashes and/or errors.
 ```

 This is a long template.
-But I think it's better to not include this in the
+But I think it's better to not include this in Klang
-library since it's more flexible if users set it up themself.
+since it's more flexible if users set it up themself.

 You can also add file name in the meta information of `&form` but I see no need
 for it dues to namespaced keywords.